r4rajat/URL_Shortner_Backend/README.md

 ## 🧐 About <a name = "about"></a>

 The URL Shortener is a program which takes a Long URL in input and provides a Short URL in output.
+This Program uses MongoDB to Store Data Permanently in Key value pairs.
+But also uses Memcached to Store Data in Cache Memory for Faster Access.
+The Documentation of APIs will be found at [API Documentation](#usage)

 ## 🏁 Getting Started <a name = "getting_started"></a>